 Choose the size of your dropdown button.
 You can opt of a Small, Standard or Large button size.

 Set the color of the dropdown button to match your site using one of Foundry’s color swatch presets or make use of custom color pickers.
+You can also opt for a gradient background which will allow you to use a series of custom color pickers to design your own gradient.

 When using one of the color swatch presets you can use the Outline feature to inverse the button’s style.